Etochang/ObsidianVault/Class Notes/EEE 334/CH 7.md

 We see that under the small-signal approximation, signal quantities are superimposed on dc quantities.
 It follows that we can greatly simplify the analysis and design by separating dc or bias calculations from small-signal calculations. **That is, once we have stablished a stable dc operating point and have calculated all dc quantities, we can perform signal analysis ignoring dc quantities.**

+#### Small-Signal Equivalent-Circuit Models

+From a signal point of view, the FET behaves as a voltage-controlled current source.
+It